Library > Efficiency metrics

 Sales pipeline conversion rate: the percentage of leads or opportunities at each stage of the sales pipeline that eventually convert into paying customers.

-By understanding the conversion rates at each stage, teams can identify bottlenecks or areas for improvement, helping them to optimize and streamline their sales efforts for better results.Lead-to-Opportunity Conversion Rate: Measures the percentage of initial leads that become qualified opportunities to help you understand the effectiveness of your lead qualification process.
+By understanding the conversion rates at each stage, teams can identify bottlenecks or areas for improvement, helping them to optimize and streamline their sales efforts for better results.Under the same umbrella, you can also look to:

 Opportunity-to-Proposal Conversion Rate: This conversion rate provides insights into how many opportunities advance to the proposal stage, demonstrating the effectiveness of your engagement strategies.